Wherever You Go, There You Are Book Summary

 • you don’t have to go out of your way or find someplace special to practice mindfulness.

-• It is sufficient to make a little time in your life for stillness and what we call non-doing, and then tune in to your breathing.
+• It is sufficient to make a little time for stillness and what we call non-doing and then tune in to your breathing.

 4) Can I Meditate?
 Is This Your Question?

-• When people say they can’t meditate, what they really mean is that they won’t make time for it, or that when they try, they don’t like what happens.
+• When people say they can’t meditate, they really mean that they won’t make time for it or that when they try, they don’t like what happens.

 • It isn’t what they are looking for or hoping for.
 It doesn’t fulfill their expectations.
 So maybe they should try again, this time letting go of their expectations and just watching.